Back

 What is Amazon Kinesis?

 Amazon Kinesis is a managed, cloud-based service for real-time data streaming and processing provided by Amazon Web Services (AWS).
-Kinesis enables you to collect, process, and analyze large volumes of data in real-time, enabling quick decision-making and responsive applications.
-It is designed to handle massive amounts of data with low-latency and high-throughput capabilities.
+Kinesis collects, processes, and analyzes large volumes of data in real-time, enabling quick decision-making and responsive applications.
+It is designed to handle massive amounts of data with low-latency and high-throughput.

 Key features:

-Now let’s compare Kinesis vs Kafka side-by-side on a wider set of key attributes.
+But with multiple hosted Kafka services available, the operational burden between Kafka and Kinesis can be more or less the same.
+So, let’s compare Kinesis vs Kafka on a wider set of key attributes.

 Kinesis vs Kafka: Operational Attributes